• Skip to primary navigation

 Pink apples, cut in half, revealing their pink flesh, overhead shot.

 There’s actually 7,500 varieties of apples in existence (whoa! #diversity)!
 2,500 of them are grown in the US (though only 100 are grown commercially).
-They come in all different shapes, sizes, textures, aromas, flavors and colors!
+They come in all different sizes, textures, aromas, flavors and colors!

 Daniela Gerson holding pink apples, overhead shot on a black background.